 17. Residential Pond Garden Design

-Your avian and pollinator friends will appreciate this pond in your yard.
-It is small yet has a perfect size to dip and drink.
-Meanwhile, the flowers are a haven for butterflies and bees to feed on nectar and pollen.
+Your avian and pollinator friends will love this small pond.
+It provides a perfect spot to dip and drink.
+Flowers attract butterflies and bees for nectar and pollen.

 Low Maintenance Wildlife-Friendly Garden